 The sleep timer is used to generate the sleep time period and the Watchdog time period.
-The sleep timer is clocked by the Internal 32-KHz Low-power Oscillator system clock.
-The user can program the sleep time period using the Sleep Timer bits of the OSC_CR0 Register (Table 38).
-When the sleep time elapses (sleep timer overflows), an interrupt to the Sleep Timer Interrupt Vector will be generated.
+The sleep timer is clocked by the Internal 32 kHz Low power Oscillator system clock.
+The user can program the sleep time period using the Sleep Timer bits of the OSC_CR0 Register (Table 35 on page 29).
+When the sleep time elapses (sleep timer overflows), an interrupt to the Sleep Timer Interrupt Vector is generated.